 Science: Natural Selection

-In a Year 11 Biology lesson, the teacher provides a diagram of a population of beetles on a dark background.
+In a Year 11 Biology lesson, the teacher provides a diagram of beetles on a dark background.
 Some beetles are light and some are dark.
 A predator is present in the environment.
 The teacher asks, "Over 100 years, what will happen to this population?
 Write down a step by step process of change."

 During the instruction phase, the teacher introduces Darwin’s four steps: Variation, Inheritance, Selection, and Time.
 The teacher points to a learner's work that said the light ones get eaten.
 The teacher explains that the learner correctly identified selection.
 The learners then look at why their idea of deciding to change is different from the biological reality of inheritance.